ubuntu-core/snappy-jenkins/README.md

     $ source path/to/openstack/credentials/novarc

-Before Executing the provision script you should have at least the ```$OS_USERNAME``` and ```$OS_REGION_NAME``` environment variables set.
-This credentials are used for creating the hosts where the CI environment itself is going to run, and maybe different to the ones used later for the Ubuntu Core instances, more on this later.
+Before executing the provision script you should have at least the ```$OS_USERNAME``` and ```$OS_REGION_NAME``` environment variables set.
+This credentials are used for creating the hosts where the CI environment itself is going to run, and may be different to the ones used later for the Ubuntu Core instances, more on this later.
+The scripts also assume that you have a valid private key at `~/.canonistack/${OS_USERNAME}_${OS_REGION_NAME}.key`, if that's not the case you can pass the path as the last argument.

 The cloud provision process relies on the existence of a prebuilt image on the glance endpoint with the required setup in place.
 This images can be created with the command: